kenmoini/dmarc-rest-api/README.md

 ## Tests

 Getting close to 80% coverage.
+Need to add tests for REST API

 ## License